mitchcurtis/grid-line-intersection/README.md

 # grid-line-intersection

+Given two points on a grid, draw a line between them, keeping track of which tiles are intersected in the process.
+This is useful for finding a line of sight for a player in a tile-based 2D game, for example.

-Based off one of this tutorial:
+Based off this tutorial:

 http://playtechs.blogspot.no/2007/03/raytracing-on-grid.html?m=1